AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:proving-reflection}

 If simplex-chains' consensus protocol requires accounting for reflected work, then nodes must have some method whereby they know which work (in a particular chain's history) has been reflected.
-That is: a node for chain A must be able to answer the question *For each other simplex-chain, which blocks in chain A's history have been reflected?* This means that each node must have $N_1 - 1$ answers for a simplex of $N_1$ chains.
+That is: a node for chain L must be able to answer the question *For each other simplex-chain, which blocks in chain L's history have been reflected?* This means that each node must have $N_1 - 1$ answers for a simplex of $N_1$ chains.

 There is a trivial method: include merkle branch proofs along with reflected headers.
-Specifically: when a miner on chain A includes a header from chain B, they should also include a merkle branch that shows the most recent chain A header that has been reflected by chain B. Miners would need to do this for *all* simplex-chains that they reflect.
+Specifically: when a miner on chain L mines a block that includes a header from chain R, they should also include -- along-side the header -- a merkle branch that shows the most recent chain L ancestor that has been reflected by chain R.

+\begin{comment}
+(Note: in some sense, the full PoR cannot be included *in* a newly created block, since the PoR depends *on* that newly created block.
+Although a miner can *commit* to a PoR when mining a block, the PoR can only be fully constructed after the relevant merkle-root has been calculated.
+It is possible to segment the block-creation process so that PoRs can be directly included, but this is clunky and arguably unnecessary.)
+\end{comment}

+Miners would need to do this for *all* simplex-chains that they reflect.
 Predictably, this has overhead with order $O(N_1 \cdot \log_2 N_1)$, where $N_1$ is the number of chains in the simplex.
 This method has complexity $O(c \cdot \log_2 c)$ which is discussed in \autoref{sec:complexity-reflection-proof}.

 Do we *need* to include proofs of reflection, though?
 Is it possible to avoid the explicit inclusion of those proofs, potentially allowing for $O(c)$ complexity instead?